Cirrhosis Complications: Variceal Bleeding

 Overview

 Variceal bleeding happens when large veins, often in the esophagus, get swollen and break open.
 It's caused by a condition called portal hypertension.
-Portal hypertension is high blood pressure in the veins that filter blood from the intestines through the liver (portal system of the liver).
+Portal hypertension is high pressure in the veins that filter blood from the intestines through the liver (portal system of the liver).

 What puts you at risk?